How to make SD card default storage on Chromebook?

 Will using an SD card as default storage improve performance?

 Yes, using an SD card as default storage can potentially improve your device’s performance by freeing up RAM and system resources.
-However, it is important to note that the speed of your device will also depend on the type of SD card used in conjunction with its size and capacity.

 Can I erase data from the SD card?